Many thanks to Mercer for hosting our thought leadership event:

 #2, Those with the ‘power & position’ to make change happen – such as the regulators, politicians, financial services leaders, trade bodies and professional associations.

-The Transparency Task Force is an informal but increasingly influential forum - our strategy for driving change seems to be working very well in the UK and we are looking to become a positive influence internationally because 'opportunistic opacity and obfuscation' in financial services is a global problem.
+The Transparency Task Force is an informal but increasingly influential forum - our strategy for driving change is working very well in the UK and we want to help support like-minded individuals in the USA too, because 'opportunistic opacity and obfuscation' in financial services is an international problem.

 Mercer Boston, 99 High Street, Financial District